marsortino/JASSIE/readme.md

 ### _main_
 In order to run _main.py_, one must indicate in _config.txt_:
-* data file path
+* launch settings (file path, number of cores to use)
 * output file directory path
     If no directory is indicated, the tool will automatically create a directory _plots/seds/_ and store the output there.
 The output name is automatically produced by the tool.
-* Blobs physical delimiters
+* Blobs delimiters
-    The intervals of temp, density, energy and pressure must be specified.
+    They can be based on spatial coordinates or on physical parameters.
+In such case the intervals of temp, density, energy and pressure must be specified.
 Only blobs inside the interval will be selected
 * Jet physical quantities
 * Emitting Regions and Process settings
     User can choose whether to consider synchrotron radiation, inverse compton, bremmstrahlung as well as the presence of a disk etc
+* Plots settings
+     range of frequencies, angle of view, distance of the source, y axis plot interval
 * Units of measure and grid units dimensions

 An example of _config.txt_ is provided.
 The [User's Manual](usermanual.pdf) provide an in detail explanation of the features and how to set it to provide maximum results.